-If you need to contact the Center for Global Study and Engagement after hours for emergency assistance in a very serious situation, call the Dickinson College Public Safety 24-Hour Hotline (001-717-245-1111), identify yourself and the program, describe the emergency briefly, and give a number for call back.
-The operator will locate the proper Center for Global Study and Engagement staff, who will return the call.
+If you need to contact the Center for Global Study and Engagement after hours for emergency assistance in a very serious situation, call the Dickinson College Public Safety 24-Hour Hotline at 717-245-1111, identify yourself and the program, describe the emergency briefly, and give a number for call back.
+The operator will locate the proper CGSE staff, who will return the call.